State-wide cladding audit

 Western Australian building legislation requires buildings to comply with the Building Code of Australia (BCA), which includes requirements on fire safety.
 In general the BCA Volume 1 contains provisions for external walls of buildings falling under type A and type B construction (typically medium rise and high-rise commercial buildings including residential apartment buildings) to be non-combustible.

 Further information for building surveyors, builders, designers and owners is provided in Industry Bulletin 54: External wall cladding – fire safety.

-The BCA is a performance-based document with nationally consistent, minimum necessary standards for relevant safety (including structural safety and safety from fire), health, amenity and sustainability objectives.
+All building work in Western Australia must comply with the Building Code of Australia (BCA), which is a performance-based document with nationally consistent, minimum necessary standards for relevant safety (including structural safety and safety from fire), health, amenity and sustainability objectives.

+In October 2018, the McGowan Government introduced new building regulations to restrict future use of combustible material on building facades of high-risk buildings.
 The new building regulations prevent the use of performance solutions by resticting the use of combustible cladding to those that can demonstrate compliance under the Building Code of Australia’s (BCA) new verification method.

 This method also includes the requirement for sprinklers in high-risk buildings.

 The update to the BCA and the introduction of the new building regulations will substantially prevent the use of dangerous polyethylene (PE) cladding or an expanded polystyrene cladding in a building facade.
 These amendments are not retrospective.